SavvasStephanides/lamp-in-docker/README.md

-# docker-compose file for Linux-Apache-MySQL-PHP stack
+# The LAMP stack in Docker containers

 ## 🚀 Quickstart